Lykaos/LHE-Codec-Image/README.md

 1. Install Python 2.7 and the IDLE Editor if you dont have them in your computer.

-2. Open a command prompt (cmd) and go to the path you installed Python.
+2. Now we need to install two modules: numpy and pillow.
+Pillow is an improved version of the module PIL (contained in it), which works with images (opening, loading, getting RGB values, etc).
+Open a command prompt (cmd) and go to the path you installed Python.
 Go to the "Scripts" subfolder and type:

   ```
   pip install numpy